 The bank account into which the grant funds are deposited must bear interest.
 Interest earned on federal funds up to \$500 per year may be used by the grantee for administrative expenses.
 Once interest earned exceeds \$500 in one year, you must forward the amount in excess of \$500 to the Rural Development District Office on a quarterly basis.
-An exception to this may be issued by Rural Development if the T&MA contractor recommends it given the type of bank account the grantee has or if the grantee is only requesting reimbursement.
+An exception to this can occur when the grantee submits funding requests on a reimbursement basis.
+Advance payments of Federal awards must be maintained in interest-bearing accounts in accordance with 2 CFR §200.305(b)(8) with a few exceptions which are listed in RD Instruction 1944-I, §1944.411 (g) (1)-(4).